1. WHAT IS NEUROPATHY?

 Some patients refer to it as real annoying pain that wont go away.
 The pain can range from minor to intense.
 In some cases the pain can begin with a non-painful stimuli touching the affected area.
 If the motor portion of the nerve is also involved movement maybe effected and muscle atrophy or shrinkage will result.
 Nerves that control autonomic functions like heart rate and blood pressure or gastric emptying can also be effected.
 When this occurs we generally see changes in tears, salivary flow, erections, urinary retention, respiratory trouble or palpitations.

 Usually is made by history and physical exam.
 A MRI to rule out compressive or disc disease is often done.
 Sometimes we revert to ordering ancillary testing like nerve conduction studies.
 Often times in tough cases to diagnose we need blood tests to rule out diabetes or mineral or vitamin deficiencies that can cause neuropathy.
 There are genetic causes too but they are generally rare.
+One of the more unknown causes of neuropathy is a recent plane trip.
+This occurs due to the jet lag and the EMF risk.
+Read this hyperlink for further data.

 Is a function of the severity of the diabetes and the duration of the disease.
 The older the patient the more severe the neuropathy seems to be due to reduction in autophagic repair as we get older.
 The severity is also tied to the HbA1c level, reduction of the HDL level and the elevation of the TG levels.
 Initially only 8-12% of newly minted diabetics have neuropathy but after 25 years of elevated glucose 60% of diabetics have some form of neuropathy.